NTI-Gymnasieingenjor/Cafeteria-skylt/Documentations/raspberrySetup.md

     5. Go to the bottom of the opened document and type in the following command:
         * * * * * cd ~/Desktop && python3 temeperatureLogger.py

+    * Temperature logger will restart the raspberry pi if temperature rises over 80°C
 ```